UniMath/agda-unimath/src/synthetic-homotopy-theory/descent-circle-function-types.lagda.md

 ## Properties

-### Characterization of descent data for function types over the circle
+### Characterization of descent data for families of function types over the circle

 ```agda
 module _